 Despite having a fairly silly name – Futurama kind of ruined for me – the demon Pazuzu is undoubtedly one of the most memorable and iconic villains in the history of cinema.
 The way he corrupts the innocent Reagan, both spiritually and physically, is exceptionally horrifying, and has left mental images ingrained in the minds of countless moviegoers.
 No other possession film that I’ve seen – aside from The Exorcism of Emily Rose – has come anywhere close to matching the quality of The Exorcist, which is a testament to the directorial ability of William Friedkin, the acting talent of star Linda Blair, and the paralysing power of Pazuzu.

 Pennywise the Dancing Clown (IT)

-Similar to Freddy Krueger, the general idea of Pennywise, a monster that can only be seen by those who believe in It and has ability to turn itself into whatever you fear most is scary by concept alone.
-Making matters even worse/better, the two actors to portray Pennywise – Tim Curry in the 1990 IT miniseries and Bill Skarsgård in the 2017 and 2019 films – both delivered extremely memorable performances that helped seared the carnivorous clown into the minds of their audiences.
+Similar to Freddy Krueger, the general idea of Pennywise, a monster that can only be seen by those who believe in It and has ability to turn itself into whatever you fear most, is scary by concept alone.
+Making matters even worse/better, the two actors to portray Pennywise – Tim Curry in the 1990 IT miniseries and Bill Skarsgård in the 2017 and 2019 films – both delivered equally memorable performances that helped sear the carnivorous clown into the minds of their audiences.
 Curry’s execution may seem a little cheesy by today’s standards, but that didn’t stop him from being the foundation of my coulrophobia back in the day, and I find Skarsgård’s more sinister turn as Pennywise to be legitimately terrifying.